phaserjs/web-monetization-plugin/tutorial/en/part3.md

 ![Monetizable](../img/part3/5-ismonetizable.png)

-**Congratulations!** This page is now streaming tiny amounts of currency into your digital wallet.
+**Congratulations!** This page is now streaming tiny amounts of currency into your digital wallet via the Interledger protocol.
 If something went wrong remember to check:

 1. That you have a Coil account with a subscription.
 2. That you have fully verified your Uphold (or other wallet) service